Login / Register

 Editor’s Note: From gay marriage to Glenda Ritz, Obamacare to Sunday booze, we’re presenting 10 topics that Hoosiers will be fired up about this year—and what you need to know before jumping into heated cocktail-party discussions.

-Only one state in the Union prohibits the retail sale of packaged alcoholic beverages on Sunday while also allowing it to be served at bars, restaurants, and events.
-Spoiler alert: It’s us.
+Only a small number of states prohibit the retail sale of packaged alcoholic beverages on Sunday while also allowing it to be served at bars, restaurants, and events.
+Spoiler alert: Indiana is one of them.
 That glass is either half empty or half full, depending on your point of view.
 Consumers hankering to pick up a six-pack or a bottle of wine while grocery shopping on the Sabbath find the Prohibition-era stricture annoying—and grocers, drugstores, big-box retailers, and convenience stores are eager for the chance to accommodate them.
 On the other hand, a cocktail of groups whose concerns range from religion to public health to driver safety hold the conviction that the drier Indiana is, the better off we are.

 Paradoxically, though, the strongest opponents of Sunday sales are business owners who make their money selling booze, the idea being that the overhead of staying open another day would make it even harder to compete, and that shoppers able to buy Cabernet at Costco on Sunday could skip the neighborhood liquor store the rest of the week.
 “They continue to try to erode public policy, with zero regard for temperance or selling alcohol responsibly,” Patrick Tamm, a lobbyist for liquor-store owners, says of efforts to overturn the blue law.
 “They want to make selling it as easy as selling peanut butter.”
 The position has made for strange bedfellows: In the General Assembly, one of the most reliable allies of the liquor-store owners’ well-connected industry group, the Indiana Association of Beverage Retailers, has been Rep. Bill Davis, an avowed teetotaler.